CZ-NIC/knot-resolver/daemon/README.rst

    :param string rr_string: DS/DNSKEY records in presentation format (e.g. ``.
 3600 IN DS 19036 8 2 49AAC11...``)

    Inserts DS/DNSKEY record(s) into current keyset.
-These will not be managed or updated.
+These will not be managed or updated, use it only for testing or if you have a specific use case for not using a keyfile.

    Example output: